hellpig/collatz/README.md

 Just reduce n below starting number.
 By not reducing to 1 and just reducing below the starting number, you only need to do 3.492652 steps on average, which is a *vast* improvement over the 4.8 log2(N) steps of reducing to 1.
 What I mean by the starting number is the 9 in the following example...
 9 -> 14 -> 7 -> 11 -> 17 -> 26 -> 13 -> 20 -> 10 -> 5 -> 8 -> 4 -> 2 -> 1
 Once you get to 7, you stop because it is less than the starting 9.
 Just 2 steps are needed instead of the above many steps.
 Then, when you test the starting number of 10, it immediately reduces to 5, so you move to 11.
 Of course, a good sieve would prevent 9, 10, and 11 from ever being tested, but you get the idea.
-For this to work, you can't skip anything not excluded by a sieve.
+For this to work, you must start with testing 1, then, as you increase, you can't skip anything not excluded by a sieve.

 Use a 2^k sieve!
 As k increases, the fraction of starting numbers you have to test more-or-less exponentially decreases.
 This is a very standard thing to do.
 For example, a 2^2 sieve only requires you to run numbers of the form
 A 2^2 + 3